-But one thing I REALLY, REALLY like about our OpenRange 399 BHS is that we have FOUR (4) twenty pound propane tanks or 5 gallon propane gas tanks instead of the usual RV complement of two (2) seven gallon tanks.
+But one thing I REALLY, REALLY liked about our OpenRange 399 BHS is that we had FOUR (4) twenty pound tanks or 5 gallon propane gas tanks instead of the usual RV complement of two (2) seven gallon tanks.

-I’ve seen complaints about people saying “I do not want some old greasy BBQ tank in my RV“.
-I can agree with them, but most of the tanks I get have been just fine.
+I’ve seen complaints about RVers saying “I do not want some old greasy BBQ tank in my RV“.
+I can agree with these complaints, but most of the tanks I get have been just fine.

 Managing Multiple Propane Tanks in an RV

-The OpenRange 399 BHS has 2 LP propane tanks on the drivers side and two tanks on the passenger side pictured below :
+The OpenRange 399 BHS has 2 LP tanks on the drivers side and two tanks on the passenger side pictured below :

 Propane Tank Sizes and Dimensions